implse/Data_Structure_Python/README.md

   <img width="480" height="360" src="images\Stack_180_360.png">
 </p>

-A Stack is a simple data structure used for storing data.
+A `stack` is a simple data structure used for storing data.

-The last element inserted is the first one to be removed.
-Last In, First Out (LIFO).
+The `last` element inserted is the `first` one to be removed. `Last In, First Out` -  `LIFO`.

-Stacks can be implemented using a linked list as the underlying data structure because it’s more efficient than a list or array.
+Stacks can be implemented using a `list` or `linked-list` as the underlying data structure because.

-- Contains data nodes.
-- Support three main operations :
+### Stack Methods:

-    - Push adds data to the top of the stack.
+- `push` adds item to the top of the stack.
-    - Pop removes and provides data from the top of the stack.
+- `pop` return and removes item from the top of the stack.
-    - Peek reveals data on the top of the stack.
+- `peek` return item on the top of the stack without removing it.
+- `is_empty` return `True` if the stack is empty.
+- `get_length` return the number of items in the stack.

-- Implemented using a Linked List or Array.
+- Implemented using `list`, `Linked List` or `array`.
 - Can have a limited size.
-- Stack process data Last In, First Out
+- Stack process item Last In, First Out.

 ### Time Complexity